Table of Contents

 Ground cardamom seeds mixed with ginger, cloves, and coriander is an effective remedy for indigestion.
 Cardamom tea is also beneficial in headaches caused by indigestion.

 The herb is useful in sexual dysfunctions like impotency and premature ejaculation, a pinch of powdered cardamom seeds boiled in milk and sweetened with honey is taken every night to yield excellent results.
-Excessive use of cardamom at times may lead to impotency.
+Excessive use of cardamom at times may lead to impotence.

 Powdered seeds mixed with a tbsp. of banana leaf and amla juice is taken thrice a day, help as a diuretic for the treatment of gonorrhea, cystitis, nephritis, burning micturition or urination, and scanty urination.